booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* The thing that drives me most crazy about Active Record is having to look in 2 places for things
+* Other thing that drives me most crazy about Active Record
+    * Having to look in 2 places for things
     * Relationships (or associations) are defined in the model
         * `has_many`
         * `belongs_to`
     * Attributes are defined in the DB schema
-* This is a terrible abuse of the DRY (don't repeat yourself) principle
+* This is a terrible abuse of the DRY principle
     * DRY says there should be one place to look for any piece of info
     * But it doesn't mean to put related things in different places
 * True madness to have to look in 2 places for all details about a model